townofchapelhill/self-check/README.md

 ## Convert the Self Check XML or Excel files to aggregated CSV

 ### Goal
-Process the XML files into a python object
+Process the XML or XLSX files to extract daily or hourly statistics
-Break out the statistics for each day or hour

 ### Purpose
 Provides Hourly and Daily KPIs for the library Self-Check stations